-If you invest in our common stock in this offering, your ownership interest will be diluted immediately to the extent of the difference between the public offering price per share of our common stock and the as adjusted net tangible book value per share of our common stock immediately after this offering.
+If you invest in our common stock in this offering, your ownership interest will be diluted immediately to the extent of the difference between the price you pay per share of our common stock and the as adjusted net tangible book value per share of our common stock immediately after this offering.

-Our historical net tangible book value as of September 30, 2016 was \$62.3 million, or \$2.50 per share of our common stock.
+Our historical net tangible book value as of September 30, 2017 was \$35.9 million, or \$1.22 per share of our common stock.
 Our historical net tangible book value is the amount of our total tangible assets less our total liabilities.
-Historical net tangible book value per share represents historical net tangible book value divided by the 24,879,887 shares of our common stock outstanding as of September 30, 2016.
+Historical net tangible book value per share represents historical net tangible book value divided by the 29,388,131 shares of our common stock outstanding as of September 30, 2017.

-After giving effect to the assumed sale by us of shares of our common stock in the aggregate amount of \$40,000,000 at an assumed public offering price of \$10.15 per share, which was the last reported sale price of our common stock on The NASDAQ Global Market on November 28, 2016, less the estimated commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2016 would have been \$100.8 million, or \$3.50 per share.
-This represents an immediate increase in as adjusted net tangible book value per share of \$1.00 to existing stockholders and immediate dilution of \$6.65 in as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
+After giving effect to our issuance and sale of shares of our common stock in this offering at the public offering price of per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2017 would have been \$ million, or \$ per share.
+This represents an immediate increase in as adjusted net tangible book value per share of \$ to existing stockholders and immediate dilution of \$ in as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
 Dilution per share to new investors is determined by subtracting as adjusted net tangible book value per share after this offering from the public offering price per share paid by new investors.
-The following table illustrates this dilution on a per share basis.
-The as adjusted information is illustrative only and will adjust based on the actual price to the public, the actual number of shares sold and other terms of the offering determined at the time shares of our common stock are sold pursuant to this prospectus supplement.
-The shares sold in this offering, if any, will be sold from time to time at various prices.
+The following table illustrates this dilution on a per share basis:

-Assumed public offering price per share \$10.15 Historical net tangible book value per share as of September 30, 2016 \$2.
-50 Increase in as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering 1.)0 As adjusted net tangible book value per share after this offering 3.50 Dilution per share to new investors purchasing shares in this offering \$ 6.65
+Assumed purchase price per share \$ 6.24 Historical net tangible book value per share as of September 30, 2017 \$ 1.22 Increase in as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering As adjusted net tangible book value per share after this offering Dilution per share to new investors purchasing shares in this offering \$

-The table above is based on 24,879,887 shares of common stock outstanding as of September 30, 2016 and does not include:
+The table above is based on 29,388,131 shares of common stock outstanding as of September 30, 2017 and does not include:

-- 2,975,311 shares of our common stock issuable upon the exercise of stock options outstanding as of September 30, 2016, at a weighted average exercise price of \$10.99 per share; - 18,939 shares of our common stock issuable upon the exercise of warrants outstanding as of September 30, 2016 held by lenders under our current and prior credit facilities, at a weighted average exercise price of \$7.92 per share; - 1,468,261 shares of our common stock available for future issuance as of September 30, 2016 under our 2014 Stock Incentive Plan; and - 299,342 shares of our common stock available for future issuance as of September 30, 2016 under our 2014 Employee Stock Purchase Plan.
+- 4,106,763 shares of our common stock issuable upon the exercise of stock options outstanding as of September 30, 2017, at a weighted average exercise price of \$10.00 per share; - 18,939 shares of our common stock issuable upon the exercise of warrants outstanding as of September 30, 2017 held by lenders under our current and prior credit facilities, at a weighted average exercise price of \$7.92 per share; - 1,892,407 shares of our common stock available for future issuance as of September 30, 2017 under our 2014 Stock Incentive Plan; - 366,090 shares of our common stock available for future issuance as of September 30, 2017 under our 2014 Employee Stock Purchase Plan; and